-Each have similar material for reflection – theatre, relationships and ageing – themes that resonate strongly for so many people.
+Each has similar material for reflection – theatre, relationships and ageing – themes that resonate strongly for so many people.
 And it pointed a way to bringing these together for publication.
 I suppose the actor’s diary was a must-read for me, with Sher’s approach, trepidation, rehearsals and ultimately opening in the production of King Lear for the Royal Shakespeare Company in Stratford.

 A festal link should be mentioned here.
 My wife Adey Grummet and I host celebratory lunches at Christmas and Easter.
 Guests at the latter usually include the actors Debbie Radcliffe and Andrew McDonald.
 We performed together during a tour of what turned out to be my last professional engagement in my only lead role.
 It was Andrew, knowing my penchant for the king who divests himself of his realm to his daughters so he can travel through madness to death, who gave me Sher’s latest book.

 David Whitney, who had been a fellow student actor at NIDA, and I hatched a plan to fly to Melbourne, stay in digs somewhere and catch Richard III, similarly captured in Sir Antony’s Year Of The King, when the RSC toured to Australia in 1986 but abandoned it when we realised we had no hope of getting a ticket.
 This was all before online booking.